joinedspace/dejavu/README.md

 # deja vu
-Source code for the investigation: "The Nature of Neighborhoods: in the Eye of Vancouver's Housing Crisis ".
+Source code for the investigation: "The Nature of Neighborhoods: Deconstructing Vancouver's Housing Crisis ".